 - Kathryn Ryan, presenter, Nine to Noon, RNZ

 - Martin van Beynen, award-winning investigative journalist and senior writer, The Press

-- Rebecca Macfie, multiple award-winner and senior staff writer, The Listener
+- Rebecca Macfie, multiple award-winner and former senior staff writer, The Listener

 - Liam Dann, business editor, New Zealand Herald